mscherryxu/data-structures-and-algorithms/data-structures/hash-tables/hash-tables.md

 ### Two Most Common Ways to Handle Collision Are...

 1. Separate Chaining
-   - A linked list is formed if the output/index is the same
+   - A doubly linked list is formed if the output/index is the same after adding a key-value pair to the hash table
-   - If the output is the same, the output is added to the linked list at that index
+   - If the output is the same, the output is added to the doubly linked list
+   - Uses a lot of memory

 2. Linear Probing (falls under open addressing)
    - Open-addressing has a bunch of different techniques, such as linear probing, quadratic probing, and double hashing
    - Easier than separate chaining for unbounded data set
    - This technique, we can scan forwards one index at a time for the next empty/deleted slot (wrapping around when we have reached the last slot) whenever there is a collision
+   - Not using extra memory space
+   - Easier for unbounded data set

 ## Hash Table Methods